coveo/source.coveo.com/_posts/2016-12-07-setup-webpack-for-multiple-dependent-project.md

 Basically, you configure it with an array of "external projects", and it will first check if the dependency is already present in the external folder.
 If it is, it will delete it.

-Then, it will call the webpack dev server, download the file, and write it on the file system.
+Then, it will call the webpack dev server, download the bundle file, and write it on the file system.

 ## Running the script